allenge007/DeepSeekCLI/README.md

 ## Features

-- **Memoryless Mode**: Directly input queries—the program only sends the current input to the API without loading or saving history.
+- **Memoryless Mode**: Directly input the conversation, and the program will only use the current input to query the API, without loading or saving any historical records.
-- **Memory Mode**: Enabled via the `--memory` (`-m`) flag, supporting the following subcommands:
+- **Memory Mode**: Enable with the `--memory` parameter, supporting the following subcommands:
-  - `new`: Start a new conversation, clearing history.
+  - `new`: Start a new session.
-  - `continue`: Resume the previous conversation, automatically loading saved history.
+  - `continue`: Resume the last (most recent memory mode) conversation.
+  - You can find your conversation history (only in memory mode) at `~/.config/deepseek/histories/`.
 - ANSI-colored prompts for quick identification of success/error messages.
 - Conversation history is saved in timestamp-based files for easy management.
 - Supports data transmission via pipes.